FRESH AIR

 Moreover, none of these activities seem to have dampened Western desperation to revive the nuclear deal with Iran, despite the fact that the sanctions relief inherent in a return to the deal would both directly and indirectly enable the Russo-Iranian alliance.
 This is why Ukraine reportedly opposes lifting sanctions regardless of whether a deal is signed.

-Nobody seems willing to respond seriously to global Iranian aggression, especially its active participation in the most serious challenge to international order in decades, even when Teheran is economically weakened, its terrorism apparatus degraded and, most importantly, doesn’t have a nuclear weapon.
+Nobody seems willing to respond seriously to global Iranian aggression, especially its active participation in the most serious challenge to international order in decades, even when Tehran is economically weakened, its terrorism apparatus degraded and, most importantly, doesn’t have a nuclear weapon.
 Imagine what the world will be like when it does.

 RELATED ARTICLES